 Does this page answer your questions about NYC Health + Hospitals/McKinney?

-Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A. Our nursing score looks at the facility's level of nurse staffing.
-We factor in both the levels of licensure of the nurses and the number of hours spent with patients.
-This nursing home averages 0.5 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place New York in this category.
+To complement its strong performance in other areas, we awarded this nursing home a grade of A+ for our inspections rating.
+The nursing rating is based on a number of datapoints.
+The most important one is the quantity of hours nurses spent with patients.
+This facility provided 0.5 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality-based metrics and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be prevented by offering better nursing care, such as by having a policy of moving residents more frequently.
+Pressure ulcers can frequently be avoided by offering better nursing care, such as having a protocol of turning a resident more frequently.

 Long-term Care Quality